JingMiaoLab/NEURON-D-25-01766/README.md

 ### Code

-1. [**Res2DensityMap**](/Res2DensityMap.m): This function accepts an AQUA project file 'res' and outputs a normalized Inflares density map, as shown in Fig. 3a.
+1. [**Res2DensityMap**](/Res2DensityMap.m): This function accepts an AQUA project file 'res' and outputs a normalized Inflares density map.
-2. [**Res2DensityCurve**](/Res2DensityCurve.m): This function accepts an AQUA project file 'res' and outputs a Inflares density curve, as shown in Fig. 3c.
+2. [**Res2DensityCurve**](/Res2DensityCurve.m): This function accepts an AQUA project file 'res' and outputs a Inflares density curve.
-3. [**Res2RoiRegion**](/Res2RoiRegion.m): This function takes an AQUA project file 'res' as input and outputs a two-dimensional ROI of Inflares, as shown in Fig. 2c, with the ROI color mapping corresponding to the maximum response for the signal.
+3. [**Res2RoiRegion**](/Res2RoiRegion.m): This function takes an AQUA project file 'res' as input and outputs a two-dimensional ROI of Inflares,  with the ROI color mapping corresponding to the maximum response for the signal.
-4. [**Res2FreqPlt**](/Res2FreqPlt.m): This function accepts an AQUA project file 'res' and plots frequency figure as shown in Fig. 2d.
+4. [**Res2FreqPlt**](/Res2FreqPlt.m): This function accepts an AQUA project file 'res' and plots frequency figure.